RWS/studio-api-docs/apiconcepts/releasenotes/tradosstudio2022sr1.md

 # TranslationMemory API
-These changes are included in the `Sdl.LanguagePlatfrom.TranslationMemoryAPI` assembly
+These changes are included in the `Sdl.LanguagePlatfrom.TranslationMemoryAPI` assembly.

 The following unused classes were removed:
 * ImportExportResponse